borodust/lispgames-wiki/AboutThisWiki.md

 ## Twitter

-There is an underused Twitter account called [@lispgames](https://twitter.com/lispgames) which is maintained by [[arbscht|User:Arbscht]].
+There is Twitter account called [@lispgames](https://twitter.com/lispgames) which is currently maintained by [borodust](https://github.com/borodust).
 This also belongs to the lispgames commons and is available for any volunteer(s) to take over.

 ## History